operand/agency/README.md

-The library provides a foundation for connecting agents, software systems, and human users by defining actions, callbacks, and access policies that you can use to connect, monitor, control, and interact with your agents.
+The library provides a foundation for connecting agents, software systems, and human users by defining actions, callbacks, and access policies that you can use to connect, monitor, and interact with your agents.

 `agency` handles the communication details and allows discovering and invoking actions across parties, automatically handling things such as reporting